DATA-606-SPRING-2023-TUE/Hema_DATA606/Data/Draft_proposal.md

  # Increase in Patients Wait Time  for Doctors Appointment

   ## ABSTRACT
-   I have choosen this project to find answer/ solution for the problem which i have personally faced.
-It is taking approximately 1 month of time to get doctors appointment espically for a dermatologist.
-In this 1 month of time the porblem may become more serious, means we are taking treatment after its severity increases.
+   My Project deals with the reason behind long wait times to get a doctor appointment.
+I have chosen this project to find answer/solution for the problem which i have personally faced.
+It is approximately taking 1 month of wait time in the future to get a doctors appointment espically for a Dermatologist.
+In this 1 month of time the problem might become severe meaning we are taking treatment after its severity increases.
 This leads to usage of heavy dose medicine.

    ## PROBLEMS / QUESTIONS
    Why can we get treated when it is in early stage?